 Sebago’s Bicentennial Celebration: Looking ahead to 2026

-In ten year’s time, Sebago will celebrate its 200th birthday!
+In just a few years, Sebago will celebrate its 200th birthday!
 There is still plenty of time for planning, but it’s not too early to start thinking about what and how the town might celebrate!
 The Historical Society will partner with the town officials to make things happen, but the residents of Sebago are the central figures here!
 It’s your/our collective birthday!
 We’ll be 200 years old!
 What shall we do to make this a very special celebration?
 The Historical Society wants to hear from you!
-Please let us know your ideas for celebrating Sebago’s Bicentennial in 2026.
+Pease let us know your ideas for celebrating Sebago’s Bicentennial in 2026.
 Email us at firstname.lastname@example.org.